 - ✓ A copy of your Advance Directive (if you have one)

-- √ Your insurance card(s)
+- ✓ Your insurance card

 - ✓ Your driver's license or other photo ID

-- ✓ A complete list of your medications that you take on a daily basis (prescription, over the counter, herbals and supplements)

-- ✓ Your medications (any medication that has a pharmacy label) that you take on a daily basis.
-Please bring them in the ORIGINAL PHARMACY bottles!
-We cannot accept medications in the "day of the week" containers.
+- ✓ Your medications (prescription, over-the-counter, supplements and herbals) that you take on a daily basis.
+Please bring them in the ORIGINAL bottles!

 - ✓ Contact telephone numbers

-- ✓ Comfortable clothing to change into
+- ✓ Comfortable clothing for exercise

-- ✓ Supportive shoes (no flip-flops or sandals) for going home
+- ✓ Supportive shoes (no flip flops or sandals)

 - ✓ Socks

-- ✓ Loose-fitting shorts or sweatpants
+- ✓ Loose fitting shorts or sweatpants

 - √ T-shirts

 - ✓ Undergarments

 - ✓ Pajamas/nightgown

-- ✓ Robe (optional)
+- √ Robe (optional)

 - ✓ Personal hygiene items

-- ✓ Your eyeglasses and/or hearing aids
+- √ Your eyeglasses

-- ✓ Your handbook and a pen or pencil to write down questions you want to ask your doctor
+- ✓ Your handbook and a pen or pencil to write down questions you want to ask your doctor.

-FOR YOUR PROTECTION.
-PLEASE DO NOT BRING:
+FOR YOUR PROTECTION, PLEASE DO NOT BRING: